digital-blueprint/handbook/docs/frameworks/frontend/dev/component_metadata.md

   },
   "routing_name": "signature",
   "activities": [
-    {"path": "dbp-official-signature-pdf-upload.metadata.json",
+    {
-     "visible": true},
+      "path": "dbp-official-signature-pdf-upload.metadata.json",
-    {"path": "dbp-qualified-signature-pdf-upload.metadata.json"},
+      "visible": true
-    {"path": "dbp-signature-verification.metadata.json",
+    },
-     "visible": true},
+    { "path": "dbp-qualified-signature-pdf-upload.metadata.json" },
-    {"path": "dbp-signature-verification-full.metadata.json",
+    { "path": "dbp-signature-verification.metadata.json", "visible": true },
-     "visible": true}
+    { "path": "dbp-signature-verification-full.metadata.json", "visible": true }
   ],
   "attributes": []
 }
 ```

-* `name`: The long name of the topic
+- `name`: The long name of the topic
-* `short_name`: The short name of a topic, used in places where limited space is a concern.
+- `short_name`: The short name of a topic, used in places where limited space is a concern.
-* `description`: Description of the topic.
+- `description`: Description of the topic.
-* `routing_name`: A URL-safe identifier that can be used for routing.
+- `routing_name`: A URL-safe identifier that can be used for routing.
 Should be unique.
-* `activities`: A list of activities.
+- `activities`: A list of activities.
-  * `path`: Path to an activity metadata file relative to the location of this file.
+  - `path`: Path to an activity metadata file relative to the location of this file.
-  * `visible`: Wether the activity should be visible.
+  - `visible`: Wether the activity should be visible.
     (to hide unfinished activities for production for example)
-* `attributes`: A set of attributes that all activities in this topic can share.
+- `attributes`: A set of attributes that all activities in this topic can share.
   This means when switching activities these attributes can be forwarded to the next
   activity, or in case the page is related these attributes can be restored.